1Kanishq/python/OOPS/notes.md

         class_name.method_name(args)

 # Static
-> These are niether related to class method nor object mthod .
+> These are niether related to class method nor object method .
 > these are used
 > It doesnt take any mandatory argument , It is indepent of object/instance.